Vietnam, Cambodia & Thailand — 2025

 Breakfast, Lunch, Dinner

 Enveloped by jungle roots, fascinating Ta Prohm Temple almost seems to be a part of the dense rainforest that surrounds it.
 A legacy of Cambodia's Khmer civilization dating from 1186, it was originally built as a Buddhist university and monastery and continues to captivate today, as you'll see on your visit.
 The last capital of the Khmer empire, the walled city of Angkor Thom is home to the richly decorated Bayon Temple, known for its eerily smiling carved faces; see the Elephant Terrace in Angkor Thom, which was the foundation of the pavilion in which the king held audiences.
-Following lunch at a local restaurant get ready to be dazzled by what you see this afternoon during a visit to the vast, 12th-century Angkor Wat temple; the bas-reliefs and many devatas (guardian spirits) that cover its walls inspire awe and admiration.
-This example of classical Khmer architecture has been a significant religious center for Hindus and then Buddhists through the ages.
-Dinner is at your leisure at your choice of restaurant in Raffles Grand Hotel d'Angkor.
+Following lunch at a local restaurant, you'll have a choice of activities.
+You may either join us for a cruise on Tonle Sap Lake, revealing its fascinating floating villages, before returning to your hotel via tuk-tuk.
+Or, return to your hotel for free time to explore as you wish.
+Regardless of your choice, you'll have free time to do as you wish.
+Tonight, dinner is at your leisure at your choice of restaurant in Raffles Grand Hotel d'Angkor.

 10 — North to Chiang Mai & Up to Doi Suthep